OutSystems/docs-support/src/release-notes/10/platform-server/platform-server.md

 <li>Fixed user login getting stuck in rare cases due to a database lock.
 The lock occurred when logging in with a user that was selected for update or was created in a transaction that was not committed yet. (#1435447)</li>
 <li>In some occasions, when syncing a new application, LifeTime could end up creating multiple instances of the same application.
 This process was changed so that it does not run in parallel to the same application. (#1435472)</li>
 <li>BPT Impact Analysis in 2nd stage works even if the module name was changed. (#1300745)</li>
-<li>After a deployment that generates a new mobile&nbsp;app, the available download was generated with the previous version.
+<li>After a deployment that generates a new mobile app, the available download was generated with the previous version.
 The version of the app is now updated prior to the generation. (#1435473)</li>
 <li>Lifetime takes into account if a module has switched between applications when evaluating if the application should be published in a deployment. (#982941)</li>
-<li>An application with outdated or broken references shows an application level warning but does not indicate&nbsp;the modules where the issue is located.
-The warning is&nbsp;now available in every module with issues. (#1383438)</li>
+<li>An application with outdated or broken references shows an application level warning but does not indicate the modules where the issue is located.
+The warning is now available in every module with issues. (#1383438)</li>
 <li>Fixed client-side runtime errors when calling Server Actions that have as output with Entities from other modules. (#1435474)</li>
-<li>Fixed problems reading unicode characters in Scripts that are set as a&nbsp;dependency of a module. (#1435446)</li>
+<li>Fixed problems reading unicode characters in Scripts that are set as a dependency of a module. (#1435446)</li>
 <li>Fixed error while creating applications when Mobile App Generation Service is unreachable. (#1415149)</li>
 <li>Fixed iDB2 use of dead connections. (#1408336)</li>
 <li>Improved security in DB images access. (#1389703)</li>